 Kevin Leicht: Absolutely.
 When I was a finance major in college, you hear about a well-diversified portfolio and that you’re less likely to have blind spots and gaps in your coverage.
 I think that same concept really applies, right?
 You want to make sure that you have different perspectives represented because there’s more of a chance that you will exhaust all possibilities and have different viewpoints represented.

 Kevin Donahue: Well, Kevin, this has been a great discussion.
 Thanks for joining me.

-Finally, for those in our audience who enjoy podcasts, we encourage you to subscribe to our Powerful Insights podcast feed on iTunes or wherever you find your podcast content.
+Finally, for those in our audience who enjoy podcasts, we encourage you to subscribe to our Powerful Insights podcast feed on Apple or wherever you find your podcast content.

 [End of Transcript]

 Listen to additional podcasts by Protiviti and read other posts related to internal auditing.